stackunderflow111/blog/content/post/2021-08-28-iptables-for-routing/index.en.md

 author: Stack Underflow
 date: '2021-08-28'
 categories:
-  - Tech
+  - Linux
 tags:
   - networking
-  - Linux
 image: images/iptables-filter.jpeg
-description: the second post in series Kubernetes Networking Explained
+description: the second post in series Container Networking Explained
 ---

 Iptables provide 5 tables (filter, nat, mangle, security, raw), but the most commonly used are the _filter_ table and the _nat_ table.
 Tables are organized as _chains_, and there are totally 5 predefined chains, PREROUTING, POSTROUTING, INPUT, FORWARD and OUTPUT.